 Base layers (and underwear) Middle layers Outer layer Socks Trekking boots Gaiters Neck gaiters or balaclavas Warm hat Sunhat or sports cap Inner gloves Waterproof gloves or mitts House clothes Sneakers

 First aid kit Water purification tablets Toiletries Sunglasses Microfibre towel Pillowcase Head torch (flashlight) Dry bags High-energy snacks Spares (of everything) Passport and visa Currency

 Camera Portable charger and adapter Hand warmer or hot water bottle Safety whistle E-reader Playing cards Small gifts Journal and pen

-Please note that the bag you give to your porter should be duffel bag and not a suitcase, rucksack or any other type of bag.
+Please note that the bag you give to your porter should be a duffel bag and not a suitcase, rucksack or any other type of bag.